rfrancotechnologies/k8s-static-scheduler/README.md

 After doing this, PODs will stay in `Pending` state.

-Then you can label a node to manage the pod with the label `rf.scheduler.<SCHEDULER_NAME>/<POD NAME>` to any value, and the POD will be scheduled always to that node.
+Then you can label a node to manage the pod with the label `rf.scheduler.<SCHEDULER_NAME>.<NAMESPACE>/<POD NAME>` to empty value, and the POD will be scheduled always to that node.

 ## Configuration